configuration

 application

-application main menu to load with Oberon Client; remove the declaration if you want select the application from a list
+application main menu to load with OBEROn Client; remove the declaration if you want select the application from a list

 application=SR_Application